New youth detention center is too small?

 If you truly believe Douglas County Commissioner Chris Rodgers has a "keen" understanding of the relationship between: (a) incarceration of minority juveniles versus (b) [in Rodgers' own words] work(ing) toward a justice system that treats all youth fairly regardless of their race or ethnicity, send Commissioner Rodgers an email or letter and ask him to answer the following question:

-Why do "elite," politically powerful and affluent White people perpetually and significantly make more money from incarcerating Black men, and Black juveniles, than from educating Black men and juveniles?
+Why do "elite," politically powerful and affluent White people perpetually and significantly make more money from incarcerating Black men and Black juveniles - for their entire lives, than from educating Black men and juveniles?

-Again, why is it "okay" for "elite," policially powerful and affluent White people to make significantly more money from incarcerating Black men and juveniles than from
+Again, why is it "okay" for "elite," policially powerful and affluent White people to make significantly more money from incarcerating Black men and juveniles - for their entire lives, than from

 educating them?